bahodge/curse_of_strahd/sessions/Session 14.md

 We regroup and head towards Fiona.
-Fiona addresses the crowd of civilians and convinces everyone that we are on their side. [[Leopard von Doyle]], [[Head Matron Claudia Belasco]] & [[Irwin]] puts their names into the ring for leadership of the [[Town of Velakki]]. [[Lady Fiona Wakter]] is acting as the steward until a leader is chosen in 1 week.
+Fiona addresses the crowd of civilians and convinces everyone that we are on their side. [[Leopard von Doyle]], [[Head Matron Claudia Belasco]] & [[Irwin Martikov]] puts their names into the ring for leadership of the [[Town of Velakki]]. [[Lady Fiona Wakter]] is acting as the steward until a leader is chosen in 1 week.
 We regroup and head towards Fiona.
-Fiona addresses the crowd of civilians and convinces everyone that we are on their side. [[Leopard von Doyle]], [[Head Matron Claudia Belasco]] & [[Irwin]] puts their names into the ring for leadership of the [[Town of Velakki]]. [[Lady Fiona Wakter]] is acting as the steward until a leader is chosen in 1 week.
+Fiona addresses the crowd of civilians and convinces everyone that we are on their side. [[Leopard von Doyle]], [[Head Matron Claudia Belasco]] & [[Irwin Martikov]] puts their names into the ring for leadership of the [[Town of Velakki]]. [[Lady Fiona Wakter]] is acting as the steward until a leader is chosen in 1 week.

 ### Town square